hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-pre.md

 ### The TELEMAC 3D steering file (CAS)

-The steering file is the main simulation file with information about mandatory files (e.g., the *selafin* geometry or the *cli* boundary), optional files, and simulation parameters.
+The steering file is the main simulation file with information about mandatory files (e.g., the *serafin* geometry or the *cli* boundary), optional files, and simulation parameters.
 The steering file can be created or edited either with a basic text editor or an advanced software such as [*Fudaa-PrePro*](install-telemac.html#fudaa), or [*BlueKenue*](install-telemac.html#bluekenue).

 A 3D simulation needs to make less simplifications (i.e., hypotheses about the environment) than a 2D or 1D model.
 TELEMAC developers recommend using the following variables for optimum results with *telemac3d*.